faketurn/cognitive_types_hypothesis/paper/paper_en.md

 This eight-quadrant model demonstrates that existing diagnostic categories—ASD, ADHD, and AuDHD—can be understood as positions within a three-dimensional space defined by cognitive structure, dominant modality, and level of metacognition.
 The following sections examine each quadrant in detail.

-## 2.2.3 Three Levels of Hierarchical × Language-Dominant Cognition
+### 2.2.3 Three Levels of Hierarchical × Language-Dominant Cognition

-### High Metacognition: Logical Scholars and Legal Professionals (Typically Developed)
+**High Metacognition: Logical Scholars and Legal Professionals (Typically Developed)**

 Individuals at this level possess a strong hierarchical and language-dominant cognitive structure and are able to consciously understand, monitor, and regulate their own cognitive processes.
 They excel in logical reasoning, abstract conceptualization, and the systematic construction of knowledge.
 Implicit social rules can be acquired through observation and explicit learning, allowing relatively smooth participation in social contexts.

 Because their cognitive structure aligns closely with the dominant organization of contemporary society, they are generally regarded as “typically developed.”
 They tend to thrive in fields that demand linguistic and logical systematization, such as academia, law, management, and bureaucracy.

----

-### Moderate Metacognition: Linguistic Systemizers with Weakness in Tacit Knowledge (Mild ASD)
+**Moderate Metacognition: Linguistic Systemizers with Weakness in Tacit Knowledge (Mild ASD)**

 Individuals at this level demonstrate exceptional abilities in logical and linguistic systematization, yet their metacognitive capacity is only moderate.
 As a result, they struggle with domains dominated by tacit knowledge, such as nonverbal communication, emotional nuance, and fluid social contexts.